When does gaming become an addiction?

 Where to get help?

-If you are concerned about your own or someone else’s video game behaviour, please contact us and we will assist you in finding appropriate help.
+If you are concerned about your own or someone else’s video game behaviour, please purchase our parents pack to receive not just a lot of information, but also tools and resources that will help you.